 Which is the best option to use?
 Unfortunately,…. it depends.

-This was an introduction to the differences between the GETPIVOTDATA and CUBE functions, but please don’t end your journey here, there is so much more to learn:
+This was an introduction to the differences between GETPIVOTDATA and CUBE functions for extracting data from a PivotTable.
+But, please don’t end your journey here, there is so much more to learn:

 - Tips & Tricks for Writing CUBEVALUE Formulas – Excel Campus: https://www.excelcampus.com/cubevalue-formulas/

 - Cube Formulas – The best Excel formulas you’re not using – Macrodinary: https://macrordinary.ca/2020/08/19/cube-formulas-the-best-excel-formulas-youre-not-using/